 Another extremely important reason was the perpetuation of a distinct Bohra identity that differentiated the community from other Muslim groups.
 It was also viewed as a religious obligation and some respondents believed that khafd had the status of a sunnat (a sunnat is a recorded practice of the Prophet [peace be upon him]).
+Another emergent finding, and perhaps quite a significant one, is that for the Bohra community, the ritual appears to take on added importance because it is based on the order of their religious leader, whom they commonly address as ‘Syedna’.
+Our informal interviews also suggested that in addition to religious obligation, social pressures (for instance, from family members) influence parents to have their daughters cut, even if they are ambivalent about this practice.

 We believe that khafd flourishes among the community due to the religious importance attached to this practice.
-Our informal interviews also suggested that in addition to religious obligation, social pressures (for instance, from family members) influence parents to have their daughters cut, even if they are ambivalent about this practice.
-Another emergent finding, and perhaps quite a significant one, is that for the Bohra community, the ritual appears to take on added importance because it is based on the order of their religious leader, whom they commonly address as ‘Syedna’.
+But as the report indicates, the tradition also has cultural and social significance and is viewed by the community as integral to ‘being Bohra.’
+We base this on the fact that FGC is not considered an obligatory practice by the majority of the Muslims: while all sects of Islam are absolute proponents of male circumcision, it is only some subgroups that mandate female cutting.
+On the basis of our conversations with Pakistani Bohra respondents, we conjecture that within the community, khafd is seen as a defining practice that gives Bohra their distinct identity, much as male circumcision is seen as a defining aspect of identity by all Muslim sects.
+WeSpeakOut’s report indicates that participants saw both khafd and male circumcision as essential steps in taking one’s place in the Bohra communit.

 As we noted, the report provides a detailed summary of the reasons for the perpetuation of this practice.
 However, wherever the report documents reasons provided by the respondents in support of FGC, the authors put forward their counterarguments that seek to establish participants’ beliefs as wrong or misguided.
-We feel that this should have been avoided, as the purpose of research is to discover the truth as perceived by participants, and not to bring data in line with preconceived ideas.
 Furthermore, the report contends that the reasons given by participants for practicing khafd connect to arguments given by other communities world-wide, including religious beliefs and the curbing of female sexuality.
 While this appears to be generally true, the discussion ignores literature that records very different motives for khafd in select communities, for instance, Huma Hoodfar’s ethnographic work with women in Cairo which documents that female “circumcision” was practiced to enhance female fertility and sexuality, rather than to inhibit it.
 Hoodfar records conversations that clearly indicate that participants believed that their daughters would grow up ‘cold’ and disinterested in sexuality if they were not cut.
-We believe that the literature review done for the research could have been expanded to include some of this scholarly work that presents a different viewpoint.

 Female cutting and male circumcision

-As we wrote in the section above, some of the reasons given by respondents for practicing khafd compare FGC to male circumcision.
+As we wrote in the section above, some of the participants in WeSpeakOut’s report compared khafd to male circumcision.
 We discuss this in a separate section because there is an ongoing discussion on this topic in academia and the popular press.
 The academic debate involves favourable arguments that liken FGC to male circumcision and opposing arguments that intend to show a difference between the two practices.
 The gist of these arguments is that opponents of FGC believe that female cutting is much more violent than the male practice, carries more medical risks, is more invasive, signifies women’s low status and is intended to control female sexuality.
 They argue that the male practice carries no harms and may, in fact, benefit individuals by providing protection against diseases.